 Copacabana was our first stop on the Bolivian side of Lake Titicaca.
-We hadn’t intended to be there long, but as every single Bolivian will recite when you mention the name, “es muy lindo Copacabana no?” meaning “it‘s very beautiful Copacabana no?”, and they’re so right.
+We hadn’t intended to be there long, but as every single Bolivian will recite when you mention the name, “es muy lindo Copacabana no?” meaning “It’s very beautiful Copacabana no?”, and they’re so right.

-It’s a beautiful port town with loads to see and do for every kind of traveller from scenic hikes to hidden coves, from religious pilgrimages to gringo bars (and food), but for us it was hiding a very precious gem indeed; in the form of the Franciscan run “Comedor Social de Niños”.
+It’s a beautiful port town with loads to see and do for every kind of traveller from scenic hikes to hidden coves, from religious pilgrimages to gringo bars (and food), but for us, it was hiding a very precious gem indeed; in the form of the Franciscan run “Comedor Social de Niños”.

-In an old schoolhouse behind the Cathedral de San Francisco, everyday between 10 and 15 kids whose parents can’t afford the basic necessities such as food, come to eat lunch prepared by volunteers in the comedor, and we got to be those volunteers.
+In an old schoolhouse behind the Cathedral de San Francisco, every day between 10 and 15 kids whose parents can’t afford the basic necessities such as food, come to eat lunch prepared by volunteers in the Comedor, and we got to be those volunteers.

-At this point we had to make sure the kids had washed their hands and were paraded in front of “la virgin” to pray.
+At this point, we had to make sure the kids had washed their hands and were paraded in front of “la virgin” to pray.
 It still cracks me up thinking of them all mouthing the words to the Hail Mary in Spanish, just like I used to in school (but not in Spanish obviously).
 It also gives me a giggle to think that Katie now knows the Hail Mary in Spanish, yet still mumbles it unknowingly in English.

-After the kids had finished eating, and with some of them it’s a battle to get them to eat, they then had to wash their delph and then parade through the kitchen and thank each volunteer, individually!
+After the kids had finished eating, and with some of them it was a battle to get them to eat, they then had to wash their delph and then parade through the kitchen and thank each volunteer, individually!
 This was always an adorable part of the day as they each approached us with a “gracias hermano Luke, gracias hermana Katie, gracias hermana Maria, gracias….”

-Once showing their thanks, they got to play in the courtyard until 3pm.
+Once showing their thanks, they got to play in the courtyard until 3 p.m.
 Card games, football, basketball, chasing… It wasn’t always easy keeping up with their energy.
 Especially on a full stomach.
-By 3pm, it was home-time.
+By 3 p.m., it was home time.

 I will never be able to fully explain how fulfilling this volunteering position was for me, how completely I fell in love with all the kids, (even the most bratty will always have a little bit of my heart), or just how heartbroken I was to leave.
 If you get a chance, I highly recommend you spend a little time here because after all… Copacabana es muy lindo no?